liferay/liferay-docs/develop/tutorials/articles/120-customizing/03-overriding-osgi-services/01-examining-an-service-to-override.markdown

 +$$$

-**Note**: OSGi Configuration Admin makes all Declarative Services components configurable, even if they don't explicitly declare configuration information.
+**Note**: Declarative Services makes all components configurable through OSGi Configuration Admin.
 Each `@Reference` annotation in the source code has a name property, either *explicitly* set in the annotation or *implicitly* derived from the name of the member on which the annotation is used.